 Blazer With T-shirt

 Starting with the basics, a blazer and t-shirt look is an easy option to pull off, even for those last minute plans.
-Whether you opt for a beige blazer or black, pairing it with a white t-shirt will always create a laid back, smart casual vibe to your look; essentially allowing yourself to throw on an extra accessory or two.
+This is one of those outfits you can chuck on ten minutes before dashing out the door, and there is still a good chance you’ll be better dressed than most people at the function.
+Whether you opt for a beige blazer or black, pairing it with a white t-shirt will always create a laid back, smart casual vibe to your look.
+With a solid casual base, you’ll have plenty of freedom to throw on an extra accessory or two to complete the ensemble.

 Denim Jacket, Shirt & Blazer

-If the weather is a bit cooler, or the t-shirt and blazer are too much of a simple put-together for you, then spruce up your look by layering with a denim jacket.
-Perfect for winter, this look brings a distinctive detail to your smart-formal wear, and which can be pulled off effortlessly.
+If the weather is a bit cooler, or the T-shirt and blazer are too much of a simple put-together for you, then spruce up your look by layering up with a denim jacket.
+Perfect for cooler weather in autumn and winter, this look brings a distinctive detail to the classic shirt and blazer ensemble.
+Popping on a denim jacket can also knock down the formality of the look, and you’ll get extra creativity points from your mates.

 Blazer and Shirt

-Lastly , the timeless look which will evidently have you covered for every suave occasion throughout the year.
+Lastly, the timeless look which will evidently have you covered for every suave occasion throughout the year.
+A crisp blazer and oxford shirt were a style match made in heaven.
 Depending on your own persona and colour of choice, you can’t go wrong with an oxford shirt and a blazer.
-When pair with a slim jean, this look will fit you right in at your ‘TGIF’ drinks.
+When paired with a slim jean, this look will fit you right in at your ‘TGIF’ drinks.

 How to Wear a Blazer with Jeans